 I gave my students the assignment to write three paragraphs summarizing their weekend.
 One of the kids wrote hundreds.
 He has unlimited screen time so you imagine how boring his summaries are.
 Check out his report this week.
 I’ll need some feedback.

 This weekend me and my brother Billy watched a lot of Netflix.
 I wanted to watch Amphibious Ninjas, but my brother said he wanted to watch a stupid show about making cakes that look like hamburgers, so we kept scrolling down the Netflix menu.

-Me and my brother both said no thanks and kept looking.
-Next up:
+That’s not too weird but me and my brother both said no thanks and kept looking.

 Since you enjoy watching TV on days when you should be outside, here are a few vampire-themed shows.

 Since you were born on a Tuesday and your brother on a Sunday …